How to Make Melting Potatoes with Garlic

 - 1 teaspoon black pepper

-- 1 cup vegetable broth, or chicken broth
+- 1 cup vegetable broth or chicken broth

-- 6 cloves garlic, smashed (or more if you really like garlic!)
+- 6 cloves garlic smashed (or more if you really like garlic!)

-- ¼ cup parsley, chopped
+- ¼ cup parsley chopped (optional)

-- ¼ cup scallions, thinly sliced
+- ¼ cup scallions thinly sliced (optional)

 Instructions

-- Preheat oven to 500°F (475°F for convection).
-In a medium bowl, combine melted butter, dried herbs, salt and pepper.
+- In a medium bowl, combine melted butter, oil, rosemary, dried thyme, salt and pepper.

 - Flip over, using a flexible (fish) spatula and return to oven for another 15 minutes.

-Nutrition Information:
+Nutrition

 Another fantastic recipe!
 Very easy to make, but elegant enough to serve with any meal.
 My sister saw my picture and wanted me to send them through the phone lines!
 I left the skin on some of the potatoes to see how that worked.
 They had a slightly different texture, and overall I liked them better without the skin.
 (But, if you want to save a little time by not peeling the potatoes they still taste incredible!)